JohnLCaron/rlauxe/README.md

 **OneAudit Betting strategy**

 OneAudit uses GeneralizedAdaptiveBetting and includes the OneAudit assort values and their known frequencies in computing the optimal betting values.
-See [Betting with oneaudit pools](docs/BettingRiskFunctions.md#betting-with-oneaudit-pools) to see how this improves OneAudit sample sizes.
+See [Betting with OneAudit pools](docs/BettingRiskFunctions.md#betting-with-oneaudit-pools) to see how this improves OneAudit sample sizes.

-**MaxLoss for Betting**
+**MaxRisk for Betting**

 In order to prevent stalls in BettingMart, the maximum bet is bounded by a "maximum loss" value, which is the maximum percent of your "winnings" you are willing to lose on any one bet.
 The maximum loss can also be thought of as the percent